eclipse/mosaic/CONTRIBUTING.md

 ## Contribute

 Please first discuss the change you wish to make via issue or email with us as the owners of this repository.
 To share contributions with us,  create a GitHub pull request following the steps below.
-All your commits have to be *Signed-off* (`-s`) using the email address used for your Eclipse account.
+You must use the same email address in your Git commits which is associated with your Eclipse account.
 More details can be found [here](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git).

-    git commit -s -m "This is a message"

 Make your changes by following those steps:

 * Create a fork of this repository on GitHub